bitfactory-software/developer-blog/docs/on_the_dark_side_of_type_erasure.md

 - [AnyAny](https://github.com/kelbon/AnyAny)
 - [Dyno](https://github.com/ldionne/dyno)

-So we resorted to a old school unsexy "OO-Style + template mixture" to solve this particular riddle. if you are interested, look at a [scetch on compiler explorer]: https://godbolt.org/z/dPPzKzzEq.
+So we resorted to a old school unsexy *OO + template style* mixture to solve this particular riddle. if you are interested, look at a [scetch on compiler explorer]: https://godbolt.org/z/dPPzKzzEq.
 But beware, that looks realy ugly.
 It shows primary, there is a lot room for improvement.

 ### from "type erasure" to "type tunneling":

-There is a pattern, that shows a general hole in the application of "type erasure".
+There is a pattern, that shows a general hole in the application of *type erasure*.
-We called that pattern the "type_erased_downcast problem".
+We called that pattern the *type_erased_downcast* problem.
 This pattern can be reduced to this code lines.

 ```c++